fabien-colonnier/MyWebsite/pages/emma.md

 </div>

 <p style="text-align: justify; text-justify: inter-word;">
-Second phase of the master's creation was to cut layers of foam according to body sections.
-First, the sections, previously prepared on CAD, were printed on paper and cut.
+The second phase of the master's creation was to cut layers of foam according to the shapes of the body sections.
+The sections, previously prepared on CAD, were printed on paper and cut.
 They were then drawn on a first layer of foam.
-Then, each layer were doubled to get the symetrical section at each cut.
+Then, each layer was doubled to get the symetrical section at each cut.
 A rough section cutting was made with a band saw and finished precisely with a lathe-mounted disk sander.
-As it was chosen to build the master around the frame to make sure that it will fit in the end, a long session of adjustment of the sections were made manually to allow them to fit onto the wooden boxes.
-Then, a first squeezing of the section was made to make sure evyrthing fits and being able to mark the position of the sections on the wood.
-Then, one by one were glued on the wooden boxes with putty.
+Due to the choice to build the master around the frame to make sure that it would fit in the end, a long session of manually cutting and adjusting the sections was necessary to allow them to fit onto the wooden boxes.
+Then, a first squeezing of the section was made to make sure everything fit and to mark the position of the sections on the wood.
+Then, one by one they were glued onto the wooden boxes with putty.
 In this phase, a setting plate was made to provide a reference for the curve of the body.
-It was useful to make sure the sections are well placed and also to have a reference later during the sanding.
+It was useful to make sure the sections were well placed and also to have a reference later during the sanding.
 </p>